EeshanV/linux-kernel-learning/notes/01-procfs/proc.md

 ### VFS Integration

 - At boot, the kernel registers procsf as a special **VFS** type.
 It implements its own [superblock](superblock.md) and [inode](inode.md)
-- No underlying block is needed, every file is handled by kernel callbacks that populate the bufferes dynamically.
+- No underlying block is needed, every file is handled by kernel callbacks that populate the buffers dynamically.

 ### Core data structures